Back in Tyne: Five memorable wins at Leicester

 Written by Luke Vinton

-Ahead of Newcastle United's Premier League clash with Leicester City on Friday night (kick-off 8pm BST), we take a look at some of the Magpies' memorable victories against the Foxes...
+Ahead of Newcastle United's Premier League clash with Leicester City on Sunday afternoon (kick-off 4.30pm BST), we take a look at some of the Magpies' memorable victories against the Foxes...

 Pérez's delightful lob (2018)

-Rafa Benítez's side earned an impressive 2-1 victory at the King Power Stadium last term, with Jonjo Shelvey and Ayoze Pérez netting for the Magpies as they battled towards their third straight Premier League win.
+Rafa Benítez's side earned an impressive 2-1 victory at the King Power Stadium in 2017/18, with Jonjo Shelvey and Ayoze Pérez netting for the Magpies as they battled towards their third successive Premier League win.

 Shelvey's opened the scoring with his first Premier League goal for Newcastle before a moment of brilliance from Pérez doubled United's lead, with the Spaniard catching the Leicester defence on the counter before executing a perfect lob over goalkeeper Kasper Schmeichel.